Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IO/Path.md

 ### GetRelativePath(string fullPath, string basePath)

-Returns a relative path string from a full path.The path to convert.
+Returns a relative path string from a full path.
+The path to convert.
 Can be either a file or a directory The base path to truncate to and replace Lower case string of the relative path.
-If path is a directory it's returned without a backslash at the end.Examples of returned values: .\test.txt, ..\test.txt, ..\..\..\test.txt, ., ..
+If path is a directory it's returned without a backslash at the end.
+Examples of returned values: .\test.txt, ..\test.txt, ..\..\..\test.txt, ., ..

 #### Parameters